Cars and motorcycles

 Motorcycles and scooters' low fuel consumption has attracted interest in the United States from environmentalists and those whom increased fuel prices affect.[67][68]
 Piaggio Group Americas supported this interest with the launch of a "Vespanomics" website and platform, claiming lower per-mile carbon emissions of 0.4 lb/mile (113 g/km) less than the average car, a 65% reduction, and better fuel economy.[69]

-However, a motorcycle's exhaust emissions may contain 10–20 times more oxides of nitrogen (NOx)carbon monoxide, and unburned hydrocarbons than exhaust from a similar-year passenger car or SUV.[67][70]
+However, a motorcycle's exhaust emissions may contain 10–20 times more oxides of nitrogen (NOx), carbon monoxide, and unburned hydrocarbons than exhaust from a similar-year passenger car or SUV.[67][70]
 This is because many motorcycles lack a catalytic converter, and the emission standard is much more permissive for motorcycles than for other vehicles.[67]
 While catalytic converters have been installed in most gasoline-powered cars and trucks since 1975 in the United States, they can present fitment and heat difficulties in motorcycle applications.[67][better source needed]

 United States Environmental Protection Agency 2007 certification result reports for all vehicles versus on highway motorcycles (which also includes scooters),[71] the average certified emissions level for 12,327 vehicles tested was 0.734.
 The average "Nox+Co End-Of-Useful-Life-Emissions" for 3,863 motorcycles tested was 0.8531.
 54% of the tested 2007-model motorcycles were equipped with a catalytic converter.